-I’ve seen first combo photo several years ago.
-About a year ago I imagined the first visual image.
+I saw the first combo photo several years ago.
+About a year ago, I imagined the first visual image.
 I thought about Azrieli Towers in Tel Aviv.
-There are three towers and each other has a simple geometrical shape (round tower, square tower and triangle tower).
-It can be interpreted as part of a children’s game.
+There are three towers, and each other has a simple geometrical shape (round tower, square tower, and triangle tower).
+It can be interpreted as a part of a children’s game.
 And that was my idea: combo photo of a child playing with Azrieli towers.

-But first let’s start with a basic question: what is a combo photo?
+But first, let’s start with a basic question: what is a combo photo?
 I haven’t found any definition online.
-Thus I’ll define it as a merging of two or more photos into one.
+Thus I will define it as a merging of two or more photos into one.

-About a month ago I started to go through my collection of photos.
-During this period I created a series of combo photos.
-Most of the photos used are mine, but in several cases, I bought photos from Adobe Images in order to complete this project.
+About a month ago, I started to go through my collection of photos.
+During this period, I created a series of combo photos.
+Most of the photos used are mine, but in several cases, I bought photos from Adobe Images to complete this project.

 Today I’ll show you the series of combo photos.
 But first I wanted to show another photo.
 When I went through my collection, I found out that I already created combo photos in the past.
 The most recent example is this photo from Tribute to Oranges: